-Again there is likelihood that when he came to Kisumu and became a street-boy he would have continued to beg and to live on peanuts in the streets.
+Again there is a likelihood that when he came to Kisumu and became a street-boy he would have continued to beg and to live on peanuts in the streets.
 But again he didn’t.
 He started his small business.

-As if that is not enough, he spent his free time studying security breaches in the city and when he’d sold so many sweets and saved enough money to start his own security company; he rode on the idea.
+As if that is not enough, he spent his free time studying security breaches in the city, and when he’d sold so many sweets and saved enough money to start his own security company; he rode on the idea.

 Today he owns one of the largest security agencies in Western Kenya – selling all sorts of security equipment and gadgets.
 JMAX Security.

 I asked his advice for anyone who’d like to start a similar business and he said, “it doesn’t need so much money to start – you can always drop-ship but you will need to work hard on getting clients to sell to.”

 Start — try different products –and– keep trying until you get your hands on what works.

 - How to Start a Bottled Water Business in Kenya

 - How to Start a Profitable Local Bar Business in Kenya

 - How to Start a Mitumba Retail Business in Kenya